oz-tal/name-that-color-and-hue-i18n/README.md

 ntc-hi-js is an open source project and we encourage contributions.

-## To-do
+## To-Do

 * Support more locales
+* Support for externally provided locale translations
-* Validate fr locale for the quality of some translations
+* Review fr locale for the quality of some translations
-* Support for RGB, HSL and HSV formats has an input
+* Support for RGB, HSL and HSV formats as an input